sparkle-project/sparkle-project.github.io/documentation/upgrading/index.md

 The `-s` flag to `generate_appcast` and `sign_update` for passing the private EdDSA key as a command line argument is now deprecated.
 Please run these tools with `-h` for more information if you were using this option.

+## Upgrading to Sparkle 2.1

+Sparkle 2.1 introduces a new major format for delta updates, which creates more efficient patches and migrates away from deprecated APIs (xar).
+If you don't use `generate_appcast`, please check the [compatibility notes for creating delta updates](/documentation/delta-updates/#compatibility).

 ## Upgrading to Sparkle 2.0

 Sparkle 2 now requires macOS 10.11 (El Capitan) or later.